Skip to main content

 • Call two more times to ensure you reach both Senators and House Representative.

 Call Script: “Hello, my name is [insert name] from [City/Town].
-As a constituent, I urge you to speak out against the administration’s actions that ban refugee resettlement, end essential programs that support refugees in our communities, and ensure the release of federal funding for services to our new neighbors.
+As a constituent, I urge you to speak out against the administration’s actions that ban refugee resettlement and end essential programs that support refugees in our communities.
 I encourage you to support solutions that uphold decades of precedence for welcoming newcomers.
 A growing majority of Americans support welcoming refugees, which has been supported on a bipartisan basis for decades.
 Refugees are legal immigrants, bringing enormous economic and sociocultural benefits to the communities where they resettle; they are small business owners, tax contributors, and job creators.

 [OPTIONAL: Include a personal note explaining why this is important.]